 It goes without saying that most Yacht clubs that have restaurants often have the best waterside views!
-The Royal Southampton Yacht Club, located close to the city centre is no exception.
+The Royal Southampton Yacht Club, located close to the city centre, is no exception.
 Their appropriately named restaurant and bar, Gins Clubhouse, is open to the public for premium waterfront dining.
-Overlooking the beautiful Beaulieu River, it is accessible by both road and water.
+Overlooking the beautiful Beaulieu River, it is accessible by road and water.

 As if one Banana Wharf in Ocean Village wasn’t enough, there are two in Southampton, both offering exceptional views.
-Head to Hamble, 6 miles east of the city centre and you’ll find another in Port Hamble Marina.
+Head to Hamble, 6 miles east of the city centre, and you’ll find another in Port Hamble Marina.
 It’s the perfect mix of tropical and oriental dishes, with traditional favourites, seafood, pizza, pasta and a good breakfast to start your day.

-If you are looking for something a bit more casual, check out Mettricks cafe in Woolston, just 3 miles from the city centre.
+If you are looking for something more casual, check out Mettricks cafe in Woolston, just 3 miles from the city centre.
 Within the newly developed area of Centenary Quay, this cafe has some of the best views in Southampton.
 Any coffee lover will love Mettricks, and if you love brownies, you are in for a real treat!

 Southampton Waterfront Stays

 Southampton Harbour Hotel & Spa is Southampton’s only 5* hotel.
 Its unique design feels like a huge yacht welcoming you as its guest onboard the middle of Ocean Village.
-Located just outside Southampton city centre, the hotel includes luxurious bedrooms overlooking Southampton Waters, hotel spa, hot tub, pool, sauna, fitness centre and choice of 2 restaurants with outside terrace dining.
+Located just outside Southampton city centre, the hotel includes luxurious bedrooms overlooking Southampton Waters, a hotel spa, hot tub, pool, sauna, fitness centre and a choice of 2 restaurants with outside terrace dining.